 In today’s complex technology and business environment, it is very much necessary for organizations to provide services that cater to the demands of changing business needs.
-To provide better IT services, enterprises need a robust ITSM framework in ITIL which constitutes a crucial collection of IT Service Management processes that will help IT services to align with organizational business strategies.
+To provide better IT services, enterprises need a robust ITSM framework in ITIL which constitutes a crucial collection of ITSM processes that will help IT services to align with organizational business strategies.
 But, whenever you introduce an ITSM initiative, it always undergoes some stern resistance towards it, mostly on project-oriented issues.

 ITIL has found widespread acceptance in enterprises because it delivers “value to the customers with regards to outcomes they want to achieve without taking the ownership of costs and risks associated with it.”
 According to a ‘Forrester Report’, it says that 52% of ITIL improvement initiatives fail due to resistance which causes wasted costs and increased risks.
 And these failures are no longer acceptable in today’s competitive business environment.
 So, let us take a look top 10 ways of resistance to ITIL implementation/improvement initiatives in an organization.